Will to Survive

 Just before full winter settles in Sam and Will extend the cabin roof to the side of the back porch, as a cover between the teepee and the porch to have easier movement between the two during storms.
 This also helps to keep the weather off the wood pile against the back of the cabin.
 Thus the two families can spend time together in even the worst of storms.

-During the winter Will makes three boxes thirty inches wide, forty-two inches long, with sides twenty-four inch high, and an open top.
+During the winter Will makes three boxes thirty inches wide, forty-two inches long, with sides twenty-four inches high, and an open top.
 Dowel plugs are used to secure them together with the bottom going on last.
 Will has the three of them upside down on some frames in the barn to varnish them.
 While they’re still wet he covers them in canvas while he makes sure to pull the canvas tight against the wood and to soak it in more of the varnish.
 The final result is the canvas becomes part of the varnish and it’s glued to the wood to give it a rough texture in a mid-tan colour.
 It’s only when he tests they’re watertight does Sam realise what Will has done by adding the canvas like that.
 But Sam can’t work out why Will wants three large waterproof boxes.